 Method 1: Repair GRUB Bootloader with Ubuntu Server Live Disk

-Step 1: Download Ubuntu Server and Create A Bootable Disk
+Step 1: Download the Ubuntu Server and Create A Bootable Disk

 Step 2: Enter the Rescue Mode